WELCOME TO EC RESIDENCE LIFE

 WHERE WILL I LIVE?

-Founders Court predominantly houses male freshmen and male upperclass residents, with opportunity for female freshmen and female upperclass residents to put in a preference to live in Founders Court as well.
+Founders Court predominantly houses male freshmen and male upperclass residents, with opportunity for female residents to put in a preference to live in Founders Court as well.
 This facility is coed by floor; there are not females and males living on the same floor.
 Founders Court is comprised of Darst Hall, Deweese Hall, Ford Hall, and Myers Hall.
 Each wing has 2 small floors of 16 residents that share a community restroom.
-Each floor in Founders Court has a small lounge and a TV.
-Founders Court is located next to Ben Major, a small building which houses washers and dryers (free of charge to residents), a computer lab, large lounge with a big flatscreen TV and fireplace access, and vending and soda machines.
-The basement in Ben Major was recently renovated and re-opened as a charity coffee house.
+Each floor in Founders Court has a small lounge area.
+Founders Court is located next to Ben Major, which houses a social lounge with TV’s and a pool table, soda/vending machines, and washers and dryers (free of charge to residents).
+The Ben Major basement serves as the Undergrounds, which is a charity coffee house that is open on the weekends.
 Ben Major is accessible 24 hours per day.

-Gunzenhauser Hall was extensively renovated several years ago.
-Gunz is a coed residence hall for predominantly female upperclass and male upperclass residents.
+Gunzenhauser Hall is a coed residence hall for male and female upperclass residents.
 Gunz offers suite style living in which a resident shares a room with a roommate and shares a bathroom with the two residents in the adjoining room.
 Gunz is coed by suite, so there are not males and females sharing a suite, but there are males and females on the same floor.
 Gunz is comprised of 3 small floors that each house between 8 and 16 residents.
 Each floor has a lounge with a TV and the first floor also offers a fireplace for student use.
 Washers and dryers (free of charge to residents) are available along with a full kitchen area and a soda machine.
 Gunz Hall is kept locked 24 hours a day and residents gain access through a secure key swipe card system.

-Arnold Hall is a new residence hall that just opened in January 2012.
-The rooms in Arnold Hall are the most spacious on campus.
-Arnold Hall currently houses 3 of our Greek organizations plus 2 wings of upperclass male or upperclass female residents.
+Arnold Hall (formerly Ivy Hall) is a newer residence hall that opened in January 2012.
+The rooms in Arnold Hall are the most spacious on campus!
+Arnold Hall currently houses 3 of our Greek organizations plus 2 wings of upperclass residents.
 There are between 17 and 21 residents in each wing that collectively share a large community restroom.
 Each wing in Arnold Hall has a small study lounge plus a larger social lounge with a TV.
 Arnold Hall also has a media room on the upper level that has media:scape technology perfect for group project work.
 Washers and dryers (free of charge to residents) are located in the lower level along with a full kitchen, eating area, and additional lounge space.
 This building has soda machines, an elevator, and is also handicapped accessible.
-Arnold Hall is kept locked 24 hours a day and students gain access through a secure key swipe card system.
+Arnold Hall is locked 24 hours a day and students gain access through a key swipe card system.

 WHAT IS PROVIDED IN MY ROOM?